turtle261/circuit_proj/status.md

 - **Version Control**: Ready for git initialization
 - **Deployment**: Web interface accessible at http://localhost:12000

+### Critical Review:
+One major issue still exists with the UI not showing the progress/status and results appropriate as how we'd like.
+It's not working yet, I think a websocket issue or something.
 ---

 **Last Updated**: 2025-05-24
 **Phase 1 Status**: COMPLETED ✅